 That’s just the nature of most KD sneakers and opting for a smaller size will likely result in a suffocating fit and a nightmare for your toes.

 For wide footers like myself – it’ll depend on the foot of course.
 I personally went true to size and despite feeling a little suffocated for the first week or so, the shoe feels fine now.

 I don’t mind the extra space at the forefoot and after stretching out the fabrics, it’s completely acceptable width-wise as well.
-A little tight, sure, but not overly tight which would compromise comfort.
+A little tight, sure, but not overly tight.
+They’re playable is what I’m saying.

 I do have a dedicated shoe list for wide footers though, so if you’re looking for that ideal shoe and you’ve got a foot like a boat – this one’s for you.